Roberts (agriculture company): History

 Roberts Limited was established as Kemp, Roberts and Co, an auctioneer business founded by Henry Llewelyn Roberts (husband of Mary Roberts Grant, founder of Hobart Zoo), George Anthony Kemp and John William Abbott.
 Its first operations were in Conara, Tasmania.
-Early on it acquired a Launceston wool merchants, amalgamated with Allan Stewart Pty, and later purchased the Farmers' Co-Operative Auctioneers in 1957 to become Roberts, Stewart & Co Ltd. It also acquired the local Massey Ferguson distribution business.
+Early on it acquired a Launceston wool merchants, amalgamated with Allan Stewart, and later purchased the Farmers' Co-Operative Auctioneers in 1957 to become Roberts, Stewart & Co It also acquired the local Massey Ferguson distribution business.

 In 2006, a reverse takeover bid saw Roberts become a subsidiary of Ruralco, with Roberts shareholders owning around 70% of the merged entity.

 In 2014, Lee Kernaghan performed at the opening of their new flagship store.

 In 2019, Ruralco shareholders voted in favour of the proposed acquisition of the company by Nutrien, a Canadian company listed on the Toronto and New York Stock Exchanges.

 Ruralco was delisted from the Australian Securities Exchange on 1 October 2019.